oatlog/oatlog/doc/extended_abstract/main.typ

 We are building oatlog as our master's thesis.
 It is an e-graph engine based on relational e-matching @relationalematching and uses semi-naive evaluation, similar to eqlog @eqlog and egglog
 @egglog.
-In fact, it can and should be seen as strongly inspired by both of these.
+It can and should be seen as strongly inspired by both of these.
 While egglog is clearly the more feature-complete of the two and receives more usage, we believe that there are architectural advantages in eqlog's approach that should not be ignored.

-In reducing the problem of implementing an e-graph engine to implementing a relational database engine, one must accept that just as in the latter, there will in an e-graph engine be a long tail of scheduling, query planning and index implementation details that noticably impact run-time performance.
+In reducing the problem of implementing an e-graph engine to implementing a relational database engine, one must accept that just as in the latter, there will in an e-graph engine be a long tail of scheduling, query planning and index implementation details that noticeably impact run-time performance.
 This means that future developments in e-graph engines are likely to be increasingly sophisticated, and it is crucial for a performant e-graph engine to be simple to debug, understand and modify.

 Oatlog, like eqlog and the datalog engine Soufflé @souffle, compiles theories to native code -- Rust, or C++ in the case of Soufflé.
-This generated code can to some extent be seen as a intermediate representation, but it has advantages over its equivalents in an engine implemented as an interpreter similar to egglog.
+This generated code can to some extent be seen as an intermediate representation, but it has advantages over its equivalents in an engine implemented as an interpreter similar to egglog.
 A code generator is a program that constructs a program for any theory while an interpreter in some sense is a program for all theories.
 This makes the interpreter